orbstack/swift-nio/docs/mac-tools.md

 - List events: `eslogger --list-events`
   - Then pass specific events to `eslogger`

-This is the closest thing to strace on macOS, but it's focused on what endpoint security sofware would want to trace, so it doesn't include all syscalls.
+This is focused on what endpoint security sofware would want to trace, so it doesn't include all syscalls.
 I use a combination of spindump, fs_usage, and eslogger to plug the gaps.

 ## lsof